Health Library

 Treatment for AVSD

-Medicines used to treat congestive heart failure from left-to-right shunts in infants include diuretics (helping to rid the body of sodium and water) such as Lasix (furosemide).
+Medicines used to treat congestive heart failure from left-to-right shunts in infants include diuretics (helping to rid the body of extra sodium and water) such as Lasix (furosemide).

-Surgery occurs at 3-6 months for infants with a complete atrioventricular septal defect.
+Surgery typically occurs at 3-6 months for infants with a complete atrioventricular septal defect.
 Surgery happens around 6-18 months for infants with a partial atrioventricular septal defect.

 Atrioventricular Septal Defects Treatment Outcomes

-The recovery period after repair of a partial atrioventricular septal defect is usually short.
+The recovery period after repair of a partial or transitional atrioventricular septal defect is usually short.
 Most patients are out of the intensive care unit (ICU) in one to two days.
 They are home in four to five days after surgery.

 Repair of a complete atrioventricular septal defect is often complex.
 It may be associated with other factors that can make recovery after surgery longer.

-The most common problem that is seen after surgery is a leaky mitral valve.
-This may need another surgery in 10 percent of patients.
-Most become medicine-free and free of heart symptoms.
+Problems with the left-sided (mitral) valve being leaky, the path out of the left ventricle being narrow, or issues with the electrical system of the heart are more common after this type of surgery.
+The most common problem that is seen after surgery is a leaky left-sided valve.
+This may need another surgery in 10% of patients.
+However, after surgery most become medicine-free and free of heart symptoms.

-Last Updated 05/2022
+Last Updated 04/2024

 Contact